• Skip to primary navigation

 1. Prepare a 9×13-inch baking dish.
 Grease the pan and set aside.

 2. Cut bread and combine with add-ins.
 Cut bread into 2-inch cubes.
 In a large bowl, mix together bread cubes and any add-ins you want to use.
 Place the mixture evenly in the pan.
+Note: if using pecans, lightly toast them with butter in a saucepan on the stove for a few minutes first.

 4. Pour over bread.
 Pour cream mixture over bread in the pan until completely covered.
 Gently press down the bread cubes to fully cover with custard.
 For maximum flavor, allow the bread to soak for 1 hour, covered, at room temperature.